Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 - Training custom models to recognize specific fields and values you specify by labeling your custom forms.
 A `CustomFormModel` is returned indicating the fields the model will extract, as well as the estimated accuracy for each field.
 - Managing models created in your account.
 - Copying a custom model from one Form Recognizer resource to another.
+- Creating a composed model from a collection of existing trained models with labels.

 See examples for [Train a Model](#train-a-model) and [Manage Custom Models](#manage-custom-models).